Zaetic/Twitch-Easy/README.md

     <a href="https://www.npmjs.com/package/twitch-easy"><img src="https://img.shields.io/npm/v/twitch-easy?color=blue&logo=npm&style=flat-square"></a>
 </p>

 Hey, do you want an easy connection to the Twitch API ??
-I am here to solve this problem !!
+I am here to solve this problem!!

-I am an opensouce wrapper that makes the connection with the twitch `Helix API` and i was built to be fast and very easy to use !!
+I am an opensouce wrapper that makes the connection with the twitch `Helix API` and i was built to be fast and very easy to use!!

 ## Installation